KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-atom/README.md

   Search for "color-picker" and click the **Install** button

-* **File Icons** - display colorful icons in your projet folder display to quickly identify file types
+* **File Icons** - display colorful icons in your project folder display to quickly identify file types

   Search for "file-icons" and click the **Install** button

 ### Themes
 Make it look pretty with themes.

 Click on the **Themes** button next to the search area to try searching for themes instead of packages.
   ![](images/themeInstall.png)